Read more about our research in economic theory.

 - stochastic models of economic equilibrium.

 Some research is at the boundary between economics and other disciplines including mathematics, poverty measurement and modern political economy.
-Reflecting the broad interests and interdisciplinary focus of the group.

 - Igor Evstigneev - mathematical economics and finance, behavioural and evolutionary finance, economic theory, random dynamical systems, stochastic optimisation and games